 Other home exchange sites have entered the space since Kushins printed his first directory, the most prominent of which is UK-based Love Home Swap, founded in 2011.
 A variety of other ventures based on similar concepts such as couch-surfing, homestays, and pet-sitting exchanges have also proliferated.

 The Best Advice for Home Exchange

-There is much to learn about home exchange, but it can be learned as you go.
+There is much to learn about home exchange, but you can learn as you go.
 Home exchange veterans offer newbies their best advice for embarking on this mode of travel.

 Acknowledge and Overcome Your Fears

 “It’s okay to have fears,” says Emmanuel Arnaud, CEO of HomeExchange.com.
-“Once you overcome your fears and do the first exchange, you’ll realize that the reality is that people are nice and trustworthy, and we’re a great community.”
+“Once you overcome your fears and do the first exchange, you’ll realize that the reality is people are nice and trustworthy.
+We’re a great community.”

-He tells the story of a first-time home exchanger who was nervous about having a stranger come stay.
+He tells the story of a first-time home exchanger who was nervous about a stranger coming to stay.
 He put Post-It notes all over his house, saying things like “Private” for rooms he didn’t want them going into.
-When he arrived at the home he was swapping for, which was owned by people who do exchanges all the time, he found a big bowl full of money and the car keys, and one Post-It saying, “help yourself.”
+At his home swap he found a bowl of money, the car keys, and one Post-It that read, “help yourself.”